 In addition to the pension benefits disclosed in Note 7, labor agreements have provided for certain postemployment benefits, other than pension benefits, to be provided to retirees or their beneficiaries.
 The plan is considered partially "funded."
 Annual contributions are primarily funded through annual appropriations from the Borough's General Fund.
-Post-retirement benefits consist of health care benefits for the police department and public works until Medicare eligibility for employees hired before January 1, 2009, a \$5,000 cash payout for public works employees, and a \$5,000 paid up life insurance policy upon retirement of all others.
+Post-retirement benefits consist of health care benefits for the police department and public works until Medicare eligibility for employees hired before January 1, 2009, a \$5,000 cash payout for public works employees, a \$8,000 term life insurance policy for police officers.
 For GASB Statement No. 45 purposes, the employer's coverage is considered a single plan, even though there are different types of benefits and different employee groups included.
 The plan operates as a single-employer defined benefit plan.
 Stand-alone financial statements are not issued for the plan.